BY SAMIT HALVADIA, CTO RIMO3

 As a father of two small children (Ariana 6 and Clark 5), this phase has followed just about any action that you can imagine that two inquisitive tiny humans can execute.
 Dipping grapes in ketchup to coloring our rug with markers to “make it more beautiful,” to trying to catch fish in a home aquarium with their hands.
 As you can imagine, most of these actions typically yield poor outcomes ranging from disgust to regret to tears.
 I’m usually left saying, “just because you can… doesn’t mean that you should.”

-And, channeling my inner nerd, this got me to thinking about application testing.
-Historically, organizations have been focused on the concept of compatibility when it came to testing for any migration (Windows OS, VDI, moving workloads to the cloud, and more).
+And, channelling my inner nerd, this got me to thinking about application testing.
+Historically, organizations have been focused on the concept of compatibility when it came to test for any migration (Windows OS, VDI, moving workloads to the cloud, and more).
 While understanding whether and application will install on your desired platform is an essential facet of testing, it is the most basic one.
 During the last “great transformation” (Windows XP > Windows 7), compatibility had been a real issue…but as development methodologies, enterprise platforms, and application delivery have gotten more mature, it’s no longer the problem that it once was.

 Now, more than ever, organizations are focusing on user experience.
 As cutting-edge companies try to attract and retain the top talent in the next generation of workforce, having a flexible and fantastic user experience (ranging from devices to favorite applications) is almost seen as a fundamental human right (insert eye roll here).
 And don’t forget that application compatibility testing just doesn’t cut it anymore.